LASIK ….by the Bubble

 There are a variety of ways in which the ophthalmologist may choose to expose the cornea during a Lasik procedure.

-He may choose to use a microkeratome to cut a flap, prk method rubbing epithelial cells off ocular surface, or gas bubbles to create a flap.
+He may choose to use a microkeratome to cut a flap, prk method rubbing epithelial cells of the ocular surface, or gas bubbles to create a flap.
 The way your eye surgeon chooses to expose the cornea is individual in that every patient is different.

 • Microkeratome.
 A microkeratome is a precision surgical instrument with an oscillating blade that is used to create the flap during a Lasik procedure.
 A suction ring is placed over the eye and a microkeratome is used to create a flap.
 The flap is moved to the side and the laser is then used to reshape the cornea.
 The flap is then replaced and allowed to adhere on its own.